novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 "Of course."

-"No one has ever not struggled because of that in such gatherings except you."
+"No one has ever not struggled in these gatherings except you."

 "Really?"